Apache Kafka vs. NATS: Differences & Comparison

 Messaging Paradigms

 Kafka primarily supports a publish/subscribe model focused on durable, ordered message logs.
 NATS provides more flexibility with several communication patterns:"NATS has built-in support for Request-Response model of messaging.
-To achieve similar thing in Kafka you have to build from scratch."[1]
+To achieve something similar in Kafka, you need to build it from scratch."

 Delivery Semantics